Chia-Network/chia-docs/docs/getting-started/installation.md

 import TabItem from '@theme/TabItem';
 ```

-There are various ways to install Chia.
-The best method depends on what you intend to do.
+There are various ways to install Chia, with the best method depending on what you intend to do:

-If you plan to use Chia as a wallet or to run a farm on a personal computer, we recommend installing the GUI from our [official downloads page](https://www.chia.net/downloads).
-The best way to install the GUI on Linux is the command line, [as described below](#using-the-cli).
-The GUI is the simplest way to interact with the Chia client.
+- If you simply wish to use the Chia wallet, or to run a farm on a single personal computer, then we recommend installing the GUI from our [official downloads page](https://www.chia.net/downloads) for Windows and MacOS, and for Linux users to install the package [as described below](#using-the-cli).
+The GUI is the simplest way to interact with the Chia client and ideal for most non-developer use cases.

-However, if you intend to run a Chia full node on a server and connect to it programmatically using the [RPC interface](/rpc), the best method would be to install and run Chia on the command line.
+- If you intend to run a dedicated Chia full node on a server and connect to it programmatically using the [RPC interface](/rpc), the best method would be to install and run Chia via the command line on a proper server environment.

+- If you inded to do [Chialisp](https://chialisp.com) development or build projects that leverage Chia, you have the options of either using an installer (the recomended pattern), or installing from source.

-Finally, if you plan on making contributions to the source code or doing [Chialisp](https://chialisp.com) development, we recommend installing Chia from source.
-This gives the highest level of flexibility.
+- Lastly, if you plan on making contributions to the source code, then installing Chia from source would be your path.

+___In summary, unless you already knew before reading this page that you should be installing from source, chances are your best path will be to install from our [official downloads page](https://www.chia.net/downloads) or a Linux package, depending on your OS.___

 ## System Requirements